-Some of you may remember a post I wrote last summer; it was about my disappointing second place “loss” at the annual Futenma Magic 10-Miler race.
-It was disappointing because I had held the lead for almost the entire race, but ended up losing to a fellow competitor who basically had more stamina and energy.
-As we turned the corner towards the finish line, I simply didn’t have the power and speed to maintain the lead.
-As disappointing as that was, I decided to learn from that experience and focus on strength and speed-specific workouts for my next race – which was the Courtney Tengan 10k a few months later.
+Some of you may remember a post I wrote last summer; it was about my second place “loss” at the annual Futenma Magic 10-Miler.
+I had held the lead for almost the entire race, but ended up being passed during the last quarter mile.
+As the stadium and finish line came into sight, the female competitor immediately behind me dug deep and powered past me; I simply didn’t have the stamina to hold the lead.
+As disappointing as that was, I decided to learn from that experience and focus specifically on strength and speed workouts for my next race (the Courtney Tengan 10k a few months later).

-Determined to do better in the 10k race, I set my focus specifically on strength and speed runs; I delegated Tuesday to speed runs and Thursdays to hill runs.
+Determined to redeem myself, I strategically planned my training runs for the next twelve weeks; I delegated Tuesday to speed runs and Thursdays to hill runs.
 Furthermore, I never strayed from my plan.
 One of the key factors I believe – maybe even the key – of a successful training plan, is simply being consistent; there’s wisdom in the saying, “practice makes perfect.”
 I didn’t run a lot during that training period, but I did keep up with my two hard runs a week, as well as a semi-long run on weekends.
 Here is an example of the types of speed and strength workouts I did:

 Hill Workouts for Strength

 - 6 x 1 minute uphill (on a moderate incline) at a pace that forced me to reach fatigue by the end of each repeat.
 I slow-jogged back down and started the next repeat either right away, or after a few more seconds to allow for a proper recovery.
 I challenged myself each week by either increasing either the intensity, number of repeats, or length of time (for example, 8 x 1 minute, 5 x 90 seconds, 4 to 6 x 2 mins).